 Diabetic ketoacidosis (DKA) in ESRD patients

 Development of DKA is not very common in ESRD patients.
 Some of the reasons for this are: Glycemic control may get better as renal function worsens, since insulin metabolism is decreased.
 Also, since many dialysis patients are anuric, fluid and electrolyte losses may be lesser due to lack of glycosuria and osmotic diuresis.
-However, these patients may still present with hyperkalemia and metabolic acidosis.
+On the other hand, hyperkalemia, metabolic acidosis and volume overload are more common.

 Management of DKA in ESRD patients

 Potassium supplementation should be avoided, since despite the hypokalemia seen on labs, the total body potassium stores may be high.
 However, if clinical suspicion or electrocardiographic findings of hyperkalemia are present, immediate potassium lowering therapies should be initiated, including emergent hemodialysis.

 Dialysis dependent patients with DKA often present with profound metabolic acidosis, since the anuric kidneys cannot manage the increased acid loading secondary to ketogenesis.
 Aggressive fluid resuscitation to increase acid excretion is not a safe choice in anuric patients if they are not volume depleted.
 Bicarbonate therapy is usually not very effective in this patient population.
 If metabolic acidosis is very severe, emergent hemodialysis may be used to correct it.

 If fluid resuscitation is required for a volume depleted patient, who is dialysis dependent, it should be done in small aliquots, with constant reevaluation for volume overload.

 The most common indications for dialysis in a dialysis-dependent patient, presenting with DKA are: hyperkalemia, severe metabolic acidosis, and volume overload.

 Copyright © 2017, 2013 Decision Support in Medicine, LLC.
 All rights reserved.